-Chronic Pain and Somatization treatment and therapy in Washington, DC and across Virginia and North Carolina
+Chronic Pain therapy in Washington, DC, Virginia, and North Carolina

 Physical Symptoms-Somatization

-Somatization, or the conversion of emotional problems into physical symptoms, is a well-documented phenomena that accounts for a large proportion of office visits to physicians, primary care doctors, specialists, and emergency room visits.
+Somatization, or the conversion of emotional problems into physical symptoms, is a well-documented phenomenon that accounts for a large proportion of office visits to physicians, primary care doctors, specialists, and emergency room visits.

 These disorders often go undiagnosed for years, resulting in a burden on the system and the patient alike due to unnecessary treatments, testing, hospitalizations, disability, and “revolving door” failed treatments.

-These disorders can be broadly classified into either pain or non-pain related symptoms.
-Pain-related symptoms would include lower back pains, chest pains, headaches, joint pains, body aches, and stomach/reflux issues.
+These disorders can be broadly classified into either pain or non-pain-related symptoms.
+Pain-related symptoms would include lower back pain, chest pain, headaches, joint pain, body aches, and stomach/reflux issues.

 Non-pain-related symptoms include dizziness, chronic fatigue, heart palpitations, weakness, loss of movement, and sexual dysfunctions.